-As one of the goals of the Office of Student Conduct and Community Standards, UO aims to make students aware of and able to reasonable navigate through the conduct process.
-Here you will find additional information relating to the conduct process, campus resources, relevant policy and procedure, and general FAQs.
+The Office of Student Conduct and Community Standards aims to make students aware of and able to reasonably navigate the conduct process.
+Here you will find additional information relating to the conduct process, campus resources, relevant policies and procedures, and related information.

 - Your full name while attending the University of Oregon

 - University ID number and date of birth

 - Name(s) and contact information of the institution(s) requesting the information

 - Indicate if the records should be emailed, mailed, faxed, or held for in-person pickup.

 - Your letter must also include the statement: "I authorize the Office of Student Conduct and Community Standards at the University of Oregon to release the information necessary to complete this records request.”